 This condition is diagnosed with the help of your medical history and a physical examination of your wrist.
 Imaging tests such as X-rays, CT scans and MRI to diagnose partial ligament tears may also be used.

 Treatment for wrist sprains includes surgical and non-surgical treatments.
 Non-surgical treatment involves immobilisation of the wrist and performing strengthening exercises once the pain has reduced.
 Surgical treatment is used to repair the ligament if it is completely torn.
-Open arthroscopy is performed to help with the diagnosis and treatment.
+Arthroscopy is performed to help with the diagnosis and treatment.